 I was reminded of this when I recently read Cash and Carry: the high cost of currency smuggling

-, a fascinating paper about drug trafficking and high denomination banknotes.
+in the drug trade, a fascinating paper about drug trafficking and high denomination banknotes.
 According to the paper, drug traffickers operating between Holland and Colombia typically contract with third-party broker specialists to move their funds back to Colombia.
 In six different situations from 2003 to 2011, coordinators of these Dutch brokerage operations were arrested.
 Everything from sketchy financial notes to detailed Excel spreadsheets were seized, allowing the authors of the paper to crunch the costs of running these businesses.

 Put differently, we get to see a juicy insiders' view on how much criminal resources must be sacrificed to successfully evade AML measures.